scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 ```

 #### Call the plotter add_mesh function
 Next, we pass in the PolyData object `pv` to the [add_mesh](https://docs.pyvista.org/api/plotting/_autosummary/pyvista.BasePlotter.add_mesh.html#add-mesh) function.
 For now we don't need the object which this passes back, so we just discard it.
-There are lots of possible other keywords, but none are required.
+There are lots of possible keywords, but none are required.

 ```python
 _ = plotter.add_mesh(pv)